-Students may choose to use an accompanist who is not a member of the Accompanying Team, and not have the accompanying hours charged against their allotment.
-In this case, any charges incurred must be paid by the student; the school does not reimburse fees or provide financial aid for using accompanists who are not either members of the Accompanying Team or approved Conservatory students.
+Students may choose to use an accompanist not a member of the Accompanying Team and not have the accompanying hours charged against their allotment.
+In this case, any charges incurred must be paid by the student; the school does not reimburse fees or provide financial aid for using accompanists who are neither members of the Accompanying Team nor approved Conservatory students.
 A list of freelance accompanists can be found on the accompanying request website.
 Use of a freelance accompanist for recitals or other performances must be approved by the individual applied teacher.